 The Caltrain Extension project would begin just north of Sixteenth Street, where additional tracks and sidings would be added as the alignment approaches the Fourth and Townsend location.
-Four Caltrain tracks are proposed to cross an extension of Common Street to the West.6 From this location, the easternmost track would turn east into a reconstructed surface portion of the Fourth and Townsend storage facility and station.
-This track would then branch into six tracks leading to three surface platforms terminating at the current Fourth and Townsend Station (see Figure 2.2-13).
+Four Caltrain tracks are proposed to cross an extension of Common Street to the West.
+From this location, the easternmost track would turn east into a reconstructed surface portion of the Fourth and Townsend storage facility and station.
+This track would then branch into six tracks leading to three surface platforms terminating at the current Fourth and Townsend Station (see Figure 2.2-12).

 These tracks would not continue to the new Transbay Terminal but would terminate at the Fourth and Townsend Street Station.
 Platforms would be provided between these tracks for limited Caltrain service including, for example, special ballpark trains or non-electrified trains that could arrive from Dumbarton or from areas south of Gilroy, e.g., Monterey.
 The three westernmost tracks (closest to Seventh Street) at Common Street would begin to descend at approximately Berry Street and would curve east to a new underground station with a center platform near Fourth and Townsend Streets.
-These three tracks would lead to a new underground station at Fourth and Townsend, with two tracks serving a center-platform station (see Figures 2.2-13).
+These three tracks would lead to a new underground station at Fourth and Townsend, with two tracks serving a center-platform station (see Figures 2.2-12).
 An additional fourth track coming from the East would pass north of these three tracks and the new underground platform.
-This fourth track to be located to the south of Townsend Street and would branch into five depressed storage tracks to be located to the south of Townsend Street between the new station platform and Seventh Street.
+This fourth track to be located to the south of Townsend Street between the new station platform and Seventh Street.